Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Introduction

+Meanwhile, \textit{multicast} has emerged as a critical communication paradigm for the modern real-time group applications.
+Multicast is widely regarded as a necessity rather than an option for effectively scaling the Internet \cite{quinn2001ip}.
+Applications such as video streaming \cite{jiang2021survey}, intelligent transportation systems \cite{yin2019improving}, and industrial automation \cite{abd2019role} have experienced significant growth, further emphasizing the demand for efficient multicast solutions.
+The ability to deliver fresh, synchronized data to multiple endpoints simultaneously is not merely a technical advantage—it is a foundational requirement for enabling next-generation technologies, from autonomous vehicle coordination to massive IoT deployments.

+Addressing multicast challenges is of critical importance.
+A major bottleneck arises in the routing process, which involves attaining the optimal paths from a source to multiple destinations \cite{quinn2001ip}.
+This problem is closely linked to the design of multicast routing protocols, which are formulated as instances of the \textit{Steiner-Tree Problem (STP)}—a well-known Combinatorial Optimization (CO) problem classified as NP-hard \cite{oliveira2005survey}.
+The NP-hard nature of these problems makes them computationally intractable for large-scale networks.
+Although approximation algorithms have been developed (e.g., \cite{byrka2010improved, fischetti2017thinning}), their effectiveness is often constrained in dynamic and resource-limited environments.

+To tackle the complexity of multicast problems, researchers have developed various approximation algorithms to optimize the multicast process (see the survey in \cite{paul2002survey}).
+However, the inherently distributed nature of network systems often limits traditional controllers to optimizing routing based on local information.
+Consequently, existing approaches may struggle to perform effectively in large-scale networks or scenarios requiring age-minimal scheduling.
+This motivates us to answer the first key question of this paper: \begin{Question} How should one design an efficient and scalable multicast routing framework? \end{Question}

-On the other hand, compared to minimizing the delay or cost in a static network, AoI scheduling prevents backlogs of updates or additional resource depletion, which is crucial in real-time applications (e.g., \cite{ramakanth2023monitoring, pu2023aoi}).
-Some studies have considered \textit{multicast scheduling} problems in optimizing AoI (e.g., \cite{li2020age}).
-However, they tend to overlook the multicast routing problem.
-This is related to the black box approaches in traditional TCP/IP networks, which prevent necessary information sharing between layers \cite{fu2013survey}.
-Cross-layer design methods have been proposed to mitigate these side effects.
-Usually, cross-layer design methods attempt to go beyond black box approaches.
-It has been shown that cross-layer design can improve network performance by jointly optimizing routing and scheduling decisions (e.g., \cite{chen2006cross, kuran2010cross}).
-Therefore, a cross-layer multicast framework is suitable for optimizing AoI by joint multicast routing and scheduling decisions.
+Additionally, unlike traditional metrics such as delay or cost minimization in static networks, AoI-based scheduling prevents update backlogs and excessive resource depletion, which are critical for real-time applications (e.g., \cite{ramakanth2023monitoring, pu2023aoi}).
+Although some studies have explored \textit{multicast scheduling} for AoI optimization (e.g., \cite{li2020age}), they often overlook the multicast routing problem.
+This limitation stems from the black-box nature of traditional TCP/IP networks, which hinders information sharing across layers \cite{fu2013survey}.
+Cross-layer design methods have been proposed to address these limitations by jointly optimizing routing and scheduling decisions, thus improving network performance (e.g., \cite{chen2006cross, kuran2010cross}).
+Consequently, a cross-layer multicast framework is well-suited for optimizing AoI through joint routing and scheduling decisions.